 - The Canada Emergency Business Account (CEBA) provides interest free loans of up to $40,000 to small businesses and not-for-profits to help cover their operating costs during a period where their revenues have been temporarily reduced.

 - The Canada Emergency Wage Subsidy (CEWS) supports employers whose business has been affected by the pandemic.
-Employers may be eligible for a subsidy of 75% of employee wages for up to 12 weeks.
+Employers may be eligible for a subsidy of 75 per cent of employee wages for up to 12 weeks.
 Calculate your subsidy amount here with the Wage Subsidy Calculator.

 - The Large Employer Emergency Financing Facility (LEEFF) provides bridge financing to large employers in order to keep their operations going during the pandemic.

-- The Canada Emergency Commercial Rent Assistance (CECRA) program will lower rent by 75% for small businesses that have been affected by COVID-19 and has been extended to the end of August.
+- The Canada Emergency Commercial Rent Assistance (CECRA) program will lower rent by 75 per cent for small businesses that have been affected by COVID-19 and has been extended to the end of August.

 - The Canadian Business Resilience Network (in partnership with the Canadian Chamber of Commerce) has created the Small Business Relief Fund which will provide 62 small Canadian businesses with $10,000 grants to help with their recovery efforts.